Deploy MySQL in 5 minutes

 - Automatically created users, with their credentials stored in Kubernetes Secrets

-- Persistent storage (PVC) dedicated to each MySQL pod to guarantee data durability
+- Persistent storage (PVC) dedicated to each MySQL pod to ensure data durability

 - Secure access via the

-mysqlclient (port-forward or LoadBalancer) - The ability to configure S3 backups and restore if needed
+mysqlclient (port-forward or LoadBalancer) - The option to configure S3 backups and restore when needed